ILT-HSR/hmi-android/README.md

 # Build

 The master branch always contains a stable version of the application.
-To build it, clone the master branch from the repository and run:
-> TBD

-# Developer Build

-The developer branch contains unstable versions of the application.
-To build it, clone the developer branch from the repository and run:
+The developer branch on the other side contains unstable versions.

-> TBD
+## Howto

+To build either of these branches, do the following:

+1. Clone this repository (use `git clone --recursive` to include submodules).
+2. Navigate to the root directory on your command line.
+3. Run the command `./gradlew build`.
+4. The generated apk can be found in the subdirectory `app/build/outputs/apk/debug/`.
+5. Copy this apk to your Android phone to install.

+Alternatively, you can use Android Studio to build and run the application.

 # Contribution

+Developing a ground control station requires a lot of work.
+If you think you have an important contribution, please do not hesitate.

 ## Howto

 Follow the steps below to contribute to this project:

-1. Clone this repository.
+1. Clone this repository (use `git clone --recursive` to include submodules).
 2. Check out the `develop` branch (if not already checked out).
 3. Create a feature branch using GitFlow.
 4. Make your changes.